How to Pay for Graduate School

 Jayson Matlock, assistant director of financial aid at SUU, recommends students apply as early as they can.

-If you are considering attending grad school, start checking into financial aid now through the Federal Financial Aid website.
+If you are considering attending grad school, start looking into financial aid now through the Federal Financial Aid website.

 Tuition Waivers

 Tuition waivers are a little-known option for graduate students.
 With waivers, the university simply does not charge you tuition.
 How awesome is that?!
-At SUU, academic departments have a few of these that they can grant to students, though some conditions may apply.
+At SUU, academic departments have a few waivers that they can grant to students, though some conditions may apply.

 To find out about waiver availability, you will need to contact the academic department over your degree program.